McCarthy's candidacy for speaker to continue, says Trump backs him - ExBulletin

 In all, a hard core of 19 and then 20 Republicans voted for someone other than McCarthy.
 The first ballot sent votes to Representative Andy Biggs of Arizona, Jordan and others, while Jordan single-handedly won the votes in the next two ballots.

-The impasse over McCarthy has been building since Republicans appeared on course to win a majority in the House in midterm elections in November.
+The impasse over McCarthy has been building since Republicans emerged on track to win a House majority in November’s midterm elections.
 With the Senate remaining in Democratic hands, House Republicans are eager to take on Biden after two years of Democrat control of both houses of Congress.
 The conservative Freedom Caucus led the opposition to McCarthy, believing he was neither conservative enough nor tough enough to fight the Democrats.

 To win support, McCarthy has already agreed to numerous demands from the Freedom Caucus, which has campaigned for rule changes and other concessions that give more grassroots influence in the legislative process.
 He has been here before, having pulled out of the speakers race in 2015 when he failed to win over the Tories.

-Late Tuesday, pizza, Chick-fil-A and tacos were rushed to various Capitol meeting rooms after votes fell through as McCarthy supporters and detractors alike debated how to elect a speaker .
+Late Tuesday, pizza, Chick-fil-A and tacos were rushed to various Capitol meeting rooms after votes fell through as McCarthy supporters and critics alike debated how to elect a speaker .

-It’s all on the table, said McCarthy’s Allied Rep. Patrick McHenry, RN.C. expect, he said, the chief to retire.
+It’s all on the table, said McCarthy Allied Rep. Patrick McHenry, RN.C. expect, he said, the chief to retire.
 No way.
 It’s not on the table.

 Rep. Scott Perry, R-Pa., chairman of the Freedom Caucus and leader of Trump’s efforts to contest the 2020 presidential election, had earlier said it was up to McCarthy to meet their demands and change the dynamic. .